Saanich dialect: Consonants

+According to Montler (1986), the dorsals /q, χ, ɴ/, as well as their labialized and ejective (glottalized) counterparts, are realized more fronted as post-velars [k̠, x̠, ŋ̠]; the velars likewise are articulated as pre-velar [k̟, x̟].
+However, later sources do not maintain this distinction, and simply use velar and uvular.

 Stress

 Saanich stress is phonemic.
 Each full word has one stressed syllable, either in the root or in a suffix, the position of which is lexically determined.
 "Secondary stress" is sometimes described, but this is merely a way of distinguishing lexical schwas (with "secondary stress", like all other vowels in a word) from epenthetic schwas ("unstressed").